 Most sites allow you to schedule your own appointments from your therapist’s available time slots, and on some of the more sophisticated sites you can have weekly standing appointments.
 Some platforms allow you to mix and match sessions, depending on how your schedule changes weekly or monthly.
 It’s true flexibility at its best.
 As for writing on the platform, there is no designated time frame for that: You can write whenever you wish, day, night or anytime in between!

 Typically, you can have four 30- to 50-minute sessions per month, depending on the package you choose.
 Prices range from about $35-$70 a week, while some have monthly bundles that offer lower rates.
 Online therapy is cheaper than face-to-face counseling and much easier to arrange.

 Though it is true that most (but not all) online therapy is not covered by insurance, by the time you pay your copay and meet your deductibles, online therapy often ends up being more affordable.
 This is especially true because of the frequent access you have to your therapist.
 With many of the sites you can be in contact with your therapist each day, even if it is just for a brief check-in between your live sessions.
 This consistency is beneficial, especially if it helps maintain your focus on your therapeutic development.

 What Site Is Most Suitable for Me?

-Additionally, there are platforms designed to target different groups of people such as teencounseling.com, faithfulcounseling.com (Biblical perspective), couples and relationship counseling (Regain) or those for individuals in the LGBTQ+ community (pridecounseling.com.)
+Additionally, there are platforms designed to target different groups of people, such as teens, Christians and the LGBTQ+ community.
 There are many outstanding choices of sites and therapists available, and most describe how they work so you can make an informed decision about what feels right for you.

 Before choosing a site, you should look at how many therapists they have, the different reviews of the site itself and of the therapists, the cancellation policy and absolutely read the Q&A page for items you might not have thought of yourself.